lbasora/DCEC/README.md

 Make sure to properly install:
 - traffic
-- keras + tensorflow-gpu (or tensorflow) 2.0 or greater (+ cudatoolkit 10.0 & cudnn 7.6):
+- keras + tensorflow (or tensorflow-gpu) 2.0 or greater:

-  To install tensorflow-gpu and related cuda libraries, it is better to use conda: `conda install tensorflow-gpu`
+  To install tensorflow-gpu 2.0 and related cuda libraries (cudatoolkit 10.0 & cudnn 7.6), it is easier to use conda: `conda install tensorflow-gpu`

-- [artefact] (https://github.com/xoolive/artefact) (only for notebook plots)
+- [artefact](https://github.com/xoolive/artefact) (only for notebook plots)